For a quick answer, use our handy search tool or browse answers by category. If you still can’t find the answer you need, let us know how we can help!

 What should I do to close my loan account?

 Paying your loan balance in full — including accrued interest — will close any installment loan.
-We will release any security documents (i.e., car or boat titles) 7 calendar days after we receive your payoff.
+We will release any security documents (i.e., car or boat titles) 7 business days after we receive your payoff by check or ACH (over the phone), 1 business day through a wire payoff.
 To determine your payoff amount, please contact a First Internet Bank Relationship Banker at bank@firstib.com or 1-888-873-3424.

 How can I request more deposit (pre-paid) envelopes?